Istanbul at a Glance

-- Work visa application form
+- completed work visa application form

-- One copy of your employment contract for Istanbul
+- one copy of your work contract

 After receiving your work permit, you can apply for a work visa at the same consulate or embassy.
 You have to turn in the following paperwork (in person), also prior to your move to Istanbul:

-- Valid travel document with your work permit
+- valid travel document with your work permit

-- Non-refundable work visa processing fee
+- non-refundable work visa processing fee

-- Non-refundable work permit processing fee
+- non-refundable work permit processing fee

 Even after your move, you are not done with your paperwork.
 Now it is time to make your way to Aksaray Police Station in order to pick up your residence permit.
 This has to happen within 30 days after your arrival.
 Your residence permit will be valid for one year.
 You can renew it as often as you wish as long as you are employed in Istanbul.